Genesis I

-Genesis I is an experimental space habitat designed and built by the private American firm Bigelow Aerospace and launched in 2006.
+Genesis I was an experimental space habitat designed and built by the private American firm Bigelow Aerospace and launched in 2006.
 It was the first module to be sent into orbit by the company, and tested various systems, materials and techniques related to determining the viability of long-term inflatable space structures through 2008.
 Such structures, including this module and others built by Bigelow Aerospace, were similar to the 1990s NASA expandable TransHab design, which aimed to provide increased interior volume at a reduced launch diameter and potentially reduced mass compared to traditional rigid structures.

 The on-board systems transmitted data for 2.5 years.
-The spacecraft remains in orbit, allowing researchers to continue to monitor the long-term viability of its expandable space structure.

 Spacecraft history

 Genesis I was launched on 12 July 2006 at 14:53:36 UTC aboard an ISC Kosmotras Dnepr launch vehicle, launched from Dombarovsky missile base near Yasny, Orenburg Oblast, Russia.
 Spacecraft control was transferred to Bigelow Aerospace at 15:08 UTC after a successful orbital insertion.
 Designed as a one-third scale model of the full size BA 330, when in orbit the main body of the craft measures 4.40 m long and 2.54 m in diameter, with an interior habitable volume of 11.5 m3.
 As part of the expandable design, however, the module launched with a diameter of only 1.60 m, inflating to its full size after entering orbit.
 The expansion process took approximately ten minutes.

 Genesis I suffered a major radiation event in December 2006 as a result of a "solar storm".
 Mission controllers were able to restart the system in time, though the situation was described as being "one fault away from the spacecraft being dead".
 Despite this, no lasting damage occurred and the spacecraft was continuing to operate in "excellent shape" in March 2007.

 The spacecraft completed its 10,000th orbit on 8 May 2008, some 660 days after launch.
 By that time, Genesis I had traveled more than 430 million kilometers (270 million miles), the equivalent of going to the Moon and back 1,154 times, and had taken more than 14,000 images, including images of all seven continents.
 Its electrical equipment had been continuously powered since it first became operational.

 Although the design life of the spacecraft avionics was only six months, the avionics systems worked flawlessly for "over two and a half years" before failure.
 The data received after the first six months was a re-verification of the validation test suite that was accomplished during the design life period.

 In February 2011, Bigelow reported that the vehicle had "performed flawlessly in terms of pressure maintenance and thermal control-environmental containment".